 - Truck usage data to determine if the trucker was safely operating the truck within its hours of service and other regulations

 - Communications between the trucker and trucking company, including emails that could contain information regarding the driver’s status, mechanical problems, or even any potential pressure to speed

 Any of this data could be useful in proving that a truck driver was at fault for your injury.

-What a Truck Accident Attorney Can Do to Retrieve Black Box Information
+What a New York Truck Accident Attorney Can Do to Retrieve Black Box Information

 Problematically, black box data legally belongs to the trucking company, meaning it can be intentionally destroyed.
 Some trucking companies may also refuse to provide the data if they believe they could be at legal risk.
 Further, most black boxes only record data for around 30 days before the information is permanently erased.
 This can result in a lack of vital legal evidence to support your case.

-It is critical that you contact an experienced truck accident attorney immediately after an accident.
-Your attorney will be able to issue the trucking company with a spoliation letter advising them of your claim and your right to the data available.
+It is critical that you contact a NY truck accident attorney immediately after an accident.
+Your lawyer will be able to issue the trucking company with a spoliation letter advising them of your claim and your right to the data available.
 If the trucking company refuses to turn over the information, your attorney is able to file a lawsuit that prohibits the destruction of the evidence.